rOpenSpain/enseResp/README.md

 accessed and analysed.
 The current version of the package is composed of the following datsets:

 -   `adults_19`: Dataset for adults survey for 2017/19
 -   `children_19`: Dataset for children survey for 2017/19
 -   `household_19`: Dataset for household survey for 2017/19
 -   `adults_12`: Dataset for adults survey for 2011/12
 -   `children_12`: Dataset for children survey for 2011/12
 -   `household_12`: Dataset for household survey for 2011/12
+-   `adults_06`: Dataset for adults survey for 2006/07
+-   `children_06`: Dataset for children survey for 2006/07
+-   `household_06`: Dataset for household survey for 2006/07

 This is a basic example of how to obtain a dataset.
 For example, the survey of adults corresponding to 2017-19 survey.